coreyjadams/CosmicTagger/README.md

 ## Frameworks

-### Tensorflow
+### TensorFlow

-With tensorflow, the model is available and implemented with 2D convolutions and 3D convolutions.
+With TensorFlow, the model is available and implemented with 2D convolutions and 3D convolutions.
 The 3D convolution implementation differs slightly from the 2D implementation: at the deepest layer, the 2D implementation concatenates across planes, and then performs shared convolutions.
 The 3D implementation uses convolutions of [1,3,3] to emulate 2D convolutions throughout the network, but at the deepest layer uses [3,3,3] convolutions instead.

-### Pytorch
+### PyTorch

-This model is available in pytorch on the branch `torch`.
-As much as possible, the structure of the model is identical to the tensorflow model.
-Like the tensorflow models, the 3D model in pytorch is slightly different from the 2D model.
+As much as possible, the structure of the model is identical to the TensorFlow model.
+Like the TensorFlow models, the 3D model in PyTorch is slightly different from the 2D model.

-### Sparse Pytorch
+### Sparse PyTorch

 The sparse implementation of this network requires sparsehash, and SparseConvNet.
-The sparse pytorch model is equivalent to the 3D pytorch model, and the core of the network is done with sparse convolutions.
+The sparse PyTorch model is equivalent to the 3D PyTorch model, and the core of the network is done with sparse convolutions.
 The final step, the bottleneck operation, is done by converting the sparse activations to dense, and applying a single bottleneck layer to the dense activations.
 This allows the network to quickly and accurately predict background pixels, without carrying they through the network.

 # Running the software

-In all cases, there is a general python executable in `bin/exec.py`.
+In all cases, there is a general Python executable in `bin/exec.py`.
 This takes several important arguments and many minor arguments.
 Important arguments are:

 `python bin/exec.py mode [-d] --file /path/to/file.h5 -i 100 -mb 8 `